easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20180815
+## added *indeJointControl.m* and *indeJointControlModel.slx* for independent joint control for comparison
+there were 2 ways to make a comparison with my newly designed controller

+one was against a full theoretical dynamic model (on hold, again), the other was against a independent joint control structure (WIP)

+as the name suggested, this was control single joint w/o considering coupling effects among joints

+for the moment, the plants for all joints had the form of 1/s^2

+PID with LP (anti-windup) was implemented as the controller

+this was copied from previous workshop 1 with continuous & discrete implementations

+the result was a bit unpredictable

+currently, one of the problems was to design both controllers under the same requirements

+another problem seemed to be a implementation problem: there was a unwanted vibration at the initial position

 # 20180729
 ## not sure if "piece-wise linear" ever made sense here but this was about SM and LM development